How We Do :: Christmas Gifts

 For us, filling that gift void with toys isn’t worth the financial investment.
 Also, family and friends gift our children generously enough in that department!

-We focus on gifting experience gifts (days bowling, outings to the ice cream shop, etc.), as well as arts and craft supplies.
-These are the two gifts in our home that our kids love the most!
+We focus on gifting experience gifts (days bowling, outings to the ice cream shop, etc.), as well as arts and craft supplies or other tangible, usable toys/items that have a shorter shelf life in our home.
+And surprisingly (I think because they’re so hands on) these are the two gifts in our home that our kids love the most!

 How We Do :: Santa